-teresting as it may sound, the truth is that Google, the company that is behind Android, has not made an Android phone.
+Interesting as it may sound, the truth is that Google, the company that is behind Android, has not made an Android phone.
 At least not in the way Apple makes the iPhone.
 This is changing now.
-Several days ago on October 4, Google announced Pixel and Pixel XL.
+Several days ago, on October 4, Google announced Pixel and Pixel XL.
 According to Google, the Pixel phones are the first phones that it has engineered and developed completely in-house.
-Although technically Motorola phones, when Motorola was a Google-owned company, were also Google official phones and so are the Nexus devices, the Pixel phones are indeed slightly different.
-Although Google has sold phones using its Play store earlier, this is indeed the first time it is taking full ownership of the phones.
+Although technically Motorola phones, when Motorola was a Google-owned company, were also Google official phones, and so are the Nexus devices, the Pixel phones are indeed slightly different.
+Although Google has sold phones using its Play store earlier, this is the first time it takes full ownership of the phones.

 In the coming days, Pixel and Pixel XL will reach shops in India.
-Pre-orders have already started and Google has already started reaching out to prospective consumers, telling them all about the virtues, as it sees them, of the Pixel phones.
+Pre-orders have already started, and Google has already started reaching out to prospective consumers, telling them all about the virtues, as it sees them, of the Pixel phones.
 Here at India Today Tech, we will take a better look at the Pixel phones in the coming days.
-But for now, on the basis of a day I have spent with the Pixel XL, there are some quick thoughts on what I make of the Pixels XL (and up to an extent Pixel).
+But for now, based on a day I have spent with the Pixel XL, there are some quick thoughts on what I make of the Pixels XL (and, up to an extent, Pixel).

 Design from HTC

 Although the Pixel XL is a Google phone, it unmistakably looks like an HTC phone.
 Well, there is a reason for that.
 The Pixel XL is a phone manufactured by HTC, even though it carries the Big G logo of Google.
 And its design is a mishmash of HTC phones, primarily the HTC 10 and the HTC A9.
 As you expect from a mishmash, the design will leave a user with mixed emotions.
 It is not a bad design.
 But it is not great either.